 I think this is what the DaVinci Court was trying to say with respect to non-stock abilities but couldn’t because the subject matter didn’t lead to the proper argument.
 Even if there has never existed the fantasy element of an elf that was said to have the power of invisibility, the massive complexity of the concept of magic trivially implies such an element.
 Dwarves have done it, humans have done it, dragons have done it, oni have done it, fungi have done it, etc. Thus, even if you were literally the first person to create an elf that could turn invisible, while technically creative, it’s not nearly creative enough.
 You can think of it this way: The DaVinci Court assumes (rather reasonably, I believe) that you must have been considering all of those creatures being able to turn invisible when you decided an elf could too.
 Ergo, while technically creative, it isn’t creative enough.
 There’s just been too much done with magic to think that your contribution to art was copyrightable.
 In this respect, the concept of what magic includes outpaces the ideas that have been literally expressed.

 That’s why even non-stock abilities shouldn’t be protected.
-If the games in those cases were RPGs, I’m sure that’s what the courts would have said (in different words).
+Even original combinations of abilities are easily contemplated based on the nature of magic and spells, such that those original combinations aren’t creative enough to justify a copyright.
+If the games in those court cases were RPGs, I’m sure that’s what the courts would have said (in different words).

 The Pattern of Bad Behavior and Cultivating Misinformation

 I referenced WotC’s pattern of bad behavior without being able to pin down how far back it went.
 I also claimed that WotC has cultivated a misunderstanding as to what third parties can and cannot publish.
 These were based purely on my experiences over the years, most of which I expect most readers to have shared, and so I provided little support for them.
 About four hours after I published the third post, I found some of that evidence.